Why Our First Blog Failed… and How to Prevent It From Happening to YOU!

 .For more free blogging tips and tricks from us, make sure to subscribe to our YouTube channel!

-Let’s look at the five reasons why Health and Happy Hour Failed and break this down from our perspective as now-successful bloggers.
+Let’s look at the five reasons why this first blog idea failed and break this down from our perspective as now-successful bloggers.

 We were selfish.